mcgarryteresa39-stack/financial-transactions-analysis/README.md

 Analysis was performed using Python and both analysis and visualisation was performed in Tableau (**financial-transactions-analysis.twbx**.)

-## **Presentation**
+## **Presentation Findings**
 The summary below presents the core findings from the research, offering a comprehensive profile of the bank’s 2,000 customers — including their age range (18 to 101 years), gender distribution (49% male, 51% female), average income ($40,745), credit score (712/850), and banking behaviors such as card usage and transaction volumes.
 It highlights who the bank’s key customers are, their financial health and how they manage their financial health.

-It will be used to ensure that products are best suited to the needs of our customers.
+It will be used to ensure that products created by the bank are best suited to the needs of our customers.

+## **Tableau Findings**

+**Strategic Insights**

+- **Long-Term Loyalty Among 1990s Clients:** Analysis of client spending patterns reveals that individuals who joined the bank in the 1990s continue to use their cards actively for 10, 15, even 20+ years.
+This cohort demonstrates strong brand loyalty and sustained engagement, contributing significantly to long-term revenue.

+- **Short-Term Engagement Among 2010s Clients:** In contrast, clients who joined during the 2010s exhibit intense card usage for only a few years before tapering off.
+For example, new account openings peaked in 2012–2013 (199 and 188 respectively), but spending from these cohorts declined rapidly.
+This suggests that newer generations are less attached to a single provider and more likely to switch services.

+## **Strategy Implications**

+**Service Quality & Experience:** To retain younger clients, the bank must prioritize exceptional service and seamless digital experiences.

+**Continuous Promotion**: Ongoing advertising and brand visibility are critical to attract and re-engage this more transient customer base.

+**Data-Driven Personalization:** Tailoring offers based on age-band financial profiles (e.g., 60+ clients hold 4 cards and spend over $173M) can boost relevance and retention.

+## **Presentation**

 <img width="1043" height="571" alt="image" src="https://github.com/user-attachments/assets/d582c22e-4cbb-475a-8aff-6dd1bceea915" />